jeremiahsnapp/dev-lxc/README.md

     If cluster B is started with the same `api_fqdn` as an already running cluster A, then cluster B will overwrite cluster A's DNS resolution of `api_fqdn`.

     It is easy to provide uniqueness.
-For example, you can use the following command to replace `-tier` with `-1234` in a tier cluster's config.
+For example, you can use the following command to replace `tier-` with `-1234` in a tier cluster's config.

-        sed -i 's/-tier/-1234/' dev-lxc.yml
+        sed -i 's/tier-/1234-/' dev-lxc.yml

 * IP Addresses